Marumaru

-Avery Hutley (born 6 July, 1993), better known by the name of her musical project marumaru or her former project Cherax Destructor (abbreviated to CxDr), is an Australian electronic music producer, songwriter, comedian, and manga translator based in Kyoto.
+Avery Hutley (born 6 July 1993), better known by the name of her musical project marumaru or her former project Cherax Destructor (abbreviated to CxDr), is an Australian electronic music producer, songwriter, comedian, and manga translator based in Kyoto.
 She has also released work under the pseudonyms ᴅᴀɪᴋᴜ ɪɴᴅᴜsᴛʀɪᴇs, helpful kappa and lucky beast, and is a member of the Australian pop rock band Dr. Spaceman.

 History

 Avery Hutley was born and raised in Sydney, Australia.
 Following the influence of her older sisters, she joined her primary school's concert band in her third year, and learned to play the euphonium.
 At the same time, she also took piano lessons, but was disinterested.
 In an interview, she expressed that she regretted not learning earlier.

-In the same interview, Hutley stated that her first electronic musical inspiration was a childhood friend, Luke Midworth (known under the name areographe) and that in her youth she did not "get" electronic music.
+In the same interview, Hutley stated that her first electronic musical inspiration was a childhood friend, Luke Midworth, and that in her youth she did not "get" electronic music.
 Hutley only began making electronic music after discovering Ableton Live through Midworth.